Recipe Guide

 What Is A Recipe?Â

-A Recipe is a series of ten learning bites to make a course focusing on a specific topic.
+A Recipe is a series of 10 learning bites that make up a course focused on a specific topic.
 A Chef is someone who can speak with authority on that topic.
-Heavy Chef's learning curriculum is made up of thousands of Recipes shared by Chefs around the world.
+Heavy Chef's learning curriculum comprises thousands of Recipes shared by Chefs around the world.
+We record and edit our Recipes at one of our studios, either at Hout Bay in Cape Town, the V&A Waterfront, Workshop17 or dozens of smaller studios around the country.

 Tips For Interviewees